I have created a new career for myself in retirement as an animal advocate. I write articles to create awareness of shelter pets.

 Ongoing Adoption Opportunities Benefit the Bully Breeds

-Forget-Me-Not, Inc. is an example of local organizations that are also helping to partner with the rest of the world in saving the bully breeds.
+Forget-Me-Not, Inc. is an example of a local organization that helps to partner with the rest of the world in saving the bully breeds.
 The petition to protest against Montreal's ban on dogs classified as "pit bulls" was featured on its website in September.
 The latest news report states that this worldwide effort to save the bully breeds in Montreal has been successful in stopping the ban for now.
 Efforts are continuing to permanently stop the ban.
 This Bradenton-Sarasota rescue organization is proud to participate in this ongoing effort.

 Professional photos, creative stories about each dog, and opportunities to foster a beautiful bully are also featured on Forget-Me-Not's website.
-Fostering is an opportunity to get to know a dog in your home while helping the dog to learn to live in a home.
+Fostering is an opportunity to get to know a dog in your home while helping the dog to learn to live in one.
 Forget-Me-Not features both adoption applications and applications for fostering a dog on its updated website.
-Volunteer opportunities and opportunities to donate food and needed supplies are also featured.
-Please visit the website at http://www.fmnrescue.org.
+Opportunities to volunteer or to donate food and needed supplies are also featured.

 This organization hopes to influence other communities around the country to join the movement to save dogs that are classified as the bully breeds.
-Education is the key to saving these dogs.
-Be a part of October's Pit Bull's Awareness Month and educate your community about these loving dogs.
+Education is the key to saving these lovable canines.
+Be a part of October's Pit Bull's Awareness Month, and educate your community about these loving dogs.

 My Heart Belongs to MCAS